FRAMEWORK FOUNDRY

 What This Means

-• The Japanese Yen weakened 1.0% against the dollar.
-If you hold Japan ETFs without a currency hedge, some of those stock gains were eaten up by the weaker Yen.
+Bank of Japan policy was the central story.
+BOJ signals drove Yen moves, which ripple through Japan ETF returns for dollar-based investors. the Japanese Yen weakened 1.0% against the dollar — a headwind for unhedged holdings in that currency.
+If you hold Japan ETFs without a currency hedge, some of those stock gains were offset by the weaker Yen.

 Index Snapshot